prez212/Module11_data_collection_challenge/README.md

 # Module11_data_collection_challenge
 UofT Bootcamp

-In this submission we will be using Python, Jupyter Notebooks, Splinter and BeautifulSoup to scrape various types of information from a website.
+In this submission we will be using Python, Jupyter Notebooks, Splinter and BeautifulSoup to scrape, manipulate, and transform various types of information from a website.

 Please view "Code" folder to Run.